ChristianBagley/awesome-stars/README.md

 - [objc-run](https://github.com/iljaiwas/objc-run) - A shell script that makes it easy to use Objective-C files for shell script-like tasks.
 - [Install](https://github.com/Zyber17/Install) - A simple-script to help get my Mac back to its normal state after a clean install
 - [dotfiles](https://github.com/troyxmccall/dotfiles) - hacker and developer defaults for OSX El Capitan
+- [TeachCraft-Server](https://github.com/teachthenet/TeachCraft-Server) - Run your own server for the TeachCraft-Challenges
 - [mac-os-self-destruct](https://github.com/tdlm/mac-os-self-destruct) - Deletes files/folders in macOS based on a time specified in tags.
 - [zplug](https://github.com/zplug/zplug) - :hibiscus: A next-generation plugin manager for zsh
 - [TextBar-Recipes](https://github.com/richie5um/TextBar-Recipes) - TextBar Recipes